December 15, 2023 at 12:59 PM

 (3) Where in pursuance of clause (d) of sub-section (2), any shares or securities in which a company has made investments are not held by it in its name, the company shall maintain a register which shall contain such particulars as may be prescribed.
 Such record shall be open to inspection by any member or debenture holder of the company without any charge during business hours subject to such reasonable restrictions as the company may by its articles or in general meeting impose.

-Punishment for violation of Section 187 of the Indian Companies Act 2013 regarding holding of investment in the name of a company
+[Regarding holding of investment in the name of a company]

 (4) If a company contravenes the provisions of this section, the company shall be punishable with a fine which shall not be less than twenty-five thousand rupees but which may extend to twenty-five lakh rupees.
 In default, every officer of the company shall be punishable with imprisonment for a term that may extend to six months or with a fine which shall not be less than twenty-five thousand rupees but which may extend to one lakh rupees or with both.